SMRT16/SMRT16-Truffle-project/README.md

 With this address the user becomes an agent of the project and now he can invite other people to buy SMRT16 tokens by paying ETH to his personal address.

-In this case the agent gets up to half of every sale transaction of his 1st level referrals.
+In this case the agent gets a referral commission or marketing bonus from unlimited sale transaction done by him him through his Personal SMRT16 address or by his referrals.

-There are four levels of referrals.
-Every next level of referrals has the half of the previous level.
+There are four levels of referrals bonuses.
+General rule is that, E]every next level of referrals bonus has the half the amount of bonuses of the previous level, so:

-This looks like 1/2, 1/4, 1/8 and 1/16 for the each level of the original transaction amount.
+ - 1st level referral reward is 50%   or 1/2  of the transaction.
+ - 2nd level referral reward is 25%   or 1/4  of the transaction.
+ - 3rd level referral reward is 12.5% or 1/8  of the transaction.
+ - 4th level referral reward is 6.25% or 1/16 of the transaction.

+> Note: everything paid in ETH instantly.

 All together it makes that 15/16 of the token price are spent to pay for the marketing efforts of the project investors.

-> Note: everything paid in ETH instantly.

 The remaining 1/16 of the token price, together with any other incomes goes to "Profit Accumulator SMRT16" address and paid out as dividends at the end of every month.